Similarities/randomize-in-pairs-without-doublication/README.md

 # randomize-in-pairs-without-doublication
-for a given list of elements a randomized distribution in pairs // simple stochastics // usefull things
+for a given list of elements a randomized distribution in pairs by randomized choice in the list's index (and not call by name) and for the constraint of having no double call for the elements // simple stochastics // usefull things

+(compare list.remove(i) call).